org-arl/unet-blog/_posts/2019-04-26-using-idea-with-unetstack.md

 ## Writing the Agent

-Create a new Groovy in the `src/` directory of your project by right-clicking the `src` directory in Project pane in IDEA.
+Create a new Groovy Class in the `src/` directory of your project by right-clicking the `src` directory in Project pane in IDEA.

 ![](assets/img/idea-setup/project.png)

-In this example, the agent we're writing will be called `AwesomeAgent`.
-The code for the same is below.
+In this example, the agent we're writing will be called `AwesomeAgent.groovy`.
+The code for it is below.
 For more information about writing agents, refer to the Unet [documentation](https://www.unetstack.net/unet-agents.html).

 ```groovy
 import org.arl.fjage.Message